Pyrrhura

 Pyrrhura (Ancient Greek for red/fire tail) is a genus of parrots in the Arini tribe.
 They occur in tropical and subtropical South America and southern Central America (Panama and Costa Rica).
 Most are restricted to humid forest and adjacent habitats, but one species, the blaze-winged parakeet, prefers deciduous or gallery woodland, and another, the Pfrimer's parakeet, is restricted to dry regions.
 Some species are highly endangered.

 Depending on the species, the total length range from 22 to 30 cm.
 All have long, pointed tails, a mainly green plumage, and a relatively narrow, dark greyish to white eye-ring.
 Many have scaly or barred chest-patterns and a whitish, pale grey, buff or reddish ear-patch.

 They typically move around in small, noisy flocks, flying swiftly at or below canopy level.
 Once settled in a tree they tend to be silent (especially if aware of danger) and difficult to spot.
 They nest in a tree-crevice.

 Some species are popular in aviculture, where they are commonly referred to as conures instead of parakeets.

 Taxonomy

 The genus Pyrrhura was introduced in 1856 by the French naturalist Charles Lucien Bonaparte.
 Bonaparte did not specify a type species but this was designated in 1891 by the Italian zoologist Tommaso Salvadori as Psittacus vittatus Shaw, 1811, which has been replaced by Psittacus frontalis Vieillot, 1818, the maroon-bellied parakeet.
 The genus name is from the specific epithet of Microsittace pyrrhura Bonaparte, 1854 now Pyrrhura molinae Massena & Souancé, 1854, the green-cheeked parakeet.
-The name combines the Ancient Greek purrhos meaning "flame-coloured" or "red" with -ouros meaning "tail".
+The name combines the Ancient Greek purrhos meaning "flame-coloured" or "red" with oura meaning "tail".

-The taxonomy of some groups, in particular the Pyrrhura picta and the P. leucotis complexes, has changed significantly in recent years.
-In late 2008 it was proposed that the members of the P. picta complex from north-eastern Peru (the so-called "group 6" in Joseph, 2002) should be considered a new species, the Amazon red-fronted parakeet, P. parvifrons.
-This has yet to receive widespread recognition (e.g., by SACC), and consequently it is not included in the below list.